Flipboard/react-canvas/README.md

 a column.
 Think of it like UITableView for the web.
 It leverages many of the same optimizations that make table views on iOS and list views on Android fast.

+### &lt;ScrollView&gt;

+**ScrollView** is a more general version of ListView.
+It has no snapping support but instead allows each item to have an individual height.

 ## Events

 React Canvas components support the same event model as normal React components.
 However, not all event types are currently supported.